Santa Monica

 “The vision for the City’s Action Plan to Address Homelessness is to transform Santa Monica to a place where our effective action and compassion end the impact of homelessness on our community.
 Through collaboration and cooperation, the City of Santa Monica, non-profit agencies, housing providers, governmental partners, business and faith communities will focus on intensively serving the most vulnerable and chronically homeless people, who have been homeless in Santa Monica for many years, so that they obtain and sustain housing.
 We will work with our neighboring communities and partners to form collaborations that address the regional nature of homelessness and promote the development of housing and services throughout Los Angeles County.”

-Only now, a decade into the 21st century, are we turning the corner on homelessness in Santa Monica.
-The 2010 “homeless census” shows a 19% reduction in people on the street, our second significant drop in two years.
-This is in part due to the new focus on “housing first” in Santa Monica’s 2008 Action Plan to Address Homelessness (see inset text at the left of this paragraph), and a concentrated effort to focus City services and resources on the most vulnerable populations, while encouraging all homeless individuals to engage in offered services, to become more stable, and move into appropriate housing.
+Over the past five years we’ve achieved a 20% reduction in people on the street!
+We have successfully gotten local homelessness down and kept it down.
+This is in part due to the new focus on “housing first” in Santa Monica’s 2008 Action Plan (see inset text at the left of this paragraph), and a concentrated effort to focus City services and resources on the most vulnerable homeless populations, while encouraging all homeless individuals to engage in offered services, to become more stable, to move into appropriate housing, and to remain housed.
+Our efforts have proven effective, humane, and socially sustainable over time.

 Homelessness is more than a Santa Monica, or regional, issue, though.
 Homelessness is a national disgrace, the result of decades of social safety nets allowed to fray and fail.
 Cities across the country have embraced the new “housing first” model of moving people off the streets and into supportive living arrangements, rather than trying merely to cope with an unending crisis by helping people survive unhoused.
 After attending an eye-opening national conference organized by the United States Interagency Council on Homelessness, I was inspired to write this updated summary of homelessness issues.